davidgiven/fluxengine/doc/using.md

 [Lots more information on high density vs double density disks can be found here.](http://www.retrotechnology.com/herbs_stuff/guzis.html)

+### Other important flags

+These flags apply to many operations and are useful for modifying the overall behaviour.

+  - `--revolutions=X`: when reading, spin the disk X times.
+Many formats require `--revolutions=2` (which should happen automatically); or you can increase the number to sample more data.

+  - `--index-source=X`, `--write-index-source=X`: set the source of index
+  pulses when reading or writing respectively.
+This is for use with drives which don't produce index pulse data.
+Use 0 to get index pulses from the drive, 1 to fake 300RPM pulses, or 2 to fake 360RPM pulses.
+Note this has no effect on the _drive_, so it doesn't help with flippy disks, but is useful for using very old drives with FluxEngine itself.
+If you use this option, then any index marks in the sampled flux are, of course, garbage.

 ### The commands

 The FluxEngine client software is a largely undocumented set of small tools.